tws4793/cybersecurity-sqli/README.md

 The different components of the SQL Injection are explained below:
 - `'` to close the username field
-- `OR 1=1` is the critical component that induces the SQL query to always return true regardless of the search criteria
+- `OR 1=1` causes the SQL query to always return true regardless of the search criteria
-- `--` negates the rest of the command altogether
+- `--` negates the rest of the command altogether (i.e. the rest of the command is a string)

 ## Disclaimer

-This set of codes are intended solely for demonstration purposes only and should ideally not be used on a live deployment.
+This set of codes are intended solely for demonstration purposes only and should ideally not be used on any live deployments.